 Web site: http://www.Canterbury-Farms.com

 With 10 kilometers of scenic, groomed trails, Cranwell Resort, Spa and Golf Club welcomes all levels of skiers and snowshoe enthusiasts.
 Whether you cross-country ski or venture out on an exhilarating snowshoe trek, this is a great place to spend an outdoor winter day.
 Conveniently located next to the popular Sloane's Tavern, our Ski Center offers a complete line of modern Rossignol Ski Touring rental equipment and Tubbs Snowshoes, as well as skier accessories and healthy trail snacks.

-Hilltop Orchards – a 200 acre property which is home to one of the regions' largest apple orchard and the Berkshire's First Farm Winery -- has a Nordic Ski Center.
-Trails are groomed within the orchard for both classic and skating-style skiing and snowshoeing - great for beginners and intermediates.
-The 4 miles of wooded country trails will challenge more experienced skiers.
+Hilltop Orchards – a 200 acre property which is home to one of the regions' largest apple orchard and award-winning Furnace Brook Winery -- also has a surprisingly adventurous Nordic Ski Center!

 Northfield Mountain Cross Country Ski Area, on Route 63 in Northfield, is open for great cross country skiing.
 At Northfield, you can ski a gorgeous sweep of the mountain on 25 miles of trails groomed for classical and free style skiing.
 These carriage-width trails vary from rolling beginner trails, to scenic intermediate circuits, to the demanding 800 foot vertical climb of the Tenth Mountain Trail.